jinyoungsul/jinyoungsul.github.io/_posts/2021-06-12-HackerRank-SQL-BasicSelect14.md

+---
+title : HackerRank-BasicSelect-Weather Observation Station 9

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-06-12'

+---

-﻿# Weather Observation Station 9
+# Weather Observation Station 9

 Query the list of  _CITY_  names from  **STATION**  that  _do not start_  with vowels.
 Your result cannot contain duplicates.